panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 - TRIGTRAN BOF at IETF 55 {{TRIGTRAN-55}}
 - TRIGTRAN BOF at IETF 56 {{TRIGTRAN-56}}

-TCP {{RFC0793}} has a well-known weakness - the end-to-end flow control mechanism has only a single signal, the loss of a segment, and semi-modern TCPs (since the late 1980s) have interpreted the loss of a segment as evidence that the path between two endpoints has become congested enough to exhaust buffers on intermediate hops, so that the TCP sender should "back off" - reduce its sending rate until it knows that its segments are now being delivered without loss {{RFC2581}}.
-More modern TCPs have added a growing array of strategies about how to establish the sending rate {{RFC5681}}, but when a path is no longer operational, TCPs can wait many seconds before retrying a segment, even if the path becomes operational while the sender is waiting for its next retry.
+TCP {{RFC0793}} has a well-known weakness - the end-to-end flow control mechanism has only a single signal, the loss of a segment, and TCP implementations since the late 1980s have interpreted the loss of a segment as evidence that the path between two endpoints may have become congested enough to exhaust buffers on intermediate hops, so that the TCP sender should "back off" - reduce its sending rate until it knows that its segments are now being delivered without loss {{RFC2581}}.
+More modern TCP stacks have added a growing array of strategies about how to establish the sending rate {{RFC5681}}, but when a path is no longer operational, TCP would continue to retry transmissions, which would fail, again, and double their Retransmission Time Out (RTO) timers with each failed transmission, with the result that TCP would wait many seconds before retrying a segment, even if the path becomes operational while the sender is waiting for its next retry.

-The thinking in Triggers for Transport was that if a path completely stopped working because its first-hop link was "down", that somehow TCP could be signaled when the first-hop link returned to service, and the sending TCP could retry immediately, without waiting for a full Retransmission Time Out (RTO) period.
+The thinking behind TRIGTRAN was that if a path completely stopped working because a link along the path was "down",  somehow TCP could be signaled when that link returned to service, and the sending TCP could retry immediately, without waiting for a full retransmission timeout (RTO) period.

 ### Reasons for Non-deployment

+The early dreams for TRIGTRAN were dashed because of an assumption that TRIGTRAN triggers would be unauthenticated.
+This meant that any "safe" TRIGTRAN mechanism would have relied on a mechanism such as setting the IPv4 TTL or IPv6 Hop Count to 255 at a sender and testing that it was 254 upon receipt, so that a receiver could verify that a signal was generated by an adjacent sender known to be on the path being used, and not some unknown sender which might not even be on the path (e.g., "The Generalized TTL Security Mechanism (GTSM)" {{RFC5082}}).
+This situation is very similar to the case for ICMP Source Quench messages as described in {{Source-Quench}}, which were also unauthenticated, and could be sent by an off-path attacker, resulting in deprecation of ICMP Source Quench message processing {{RFC6633}}.

+TRIGTRAN's scope shrunk from "the path is down" to "the first-hop link is down".

+But things got worse.

+Because TRIGTRAN triggers would only be provided when the first-hop link was "down", TRIGTRAN triggers couldn't replace normal TCP retransmission behavior if the path failed because some link further along the network path was "down".
+So TRIGTRAN triggers added complexity to an already complex TCP state machine, and did not allow any existing complexity to be removed.

+There was also an issue that the TRIGTRAN signal was not sent in response to a specific host that had been sending packets, and was instead a signal that stimulated a response by any sender on the link.
+This needs to scale when there are multiple flows trying to use the same resource, yet the sender of a trigger has no understanding how many of the potential traffic sources will respond by sending packets - if recipients of the signal back-off their responses to a trigger to improve scaling, then that immediately mitigates the benefit of the signal.

+Finally, intermediate forwarding devices required modification to provide TRIGTRAN triggers, but operators couldn't charge for TRIGTRAN triggers, so there was no way to recover the cost of modifying, testing, and deploying updated intermediate devices.

 Two TRIGTRAN BOFs were held, at IETF 55 {{TRIGTRAN-55}} and IETF 56 {{TRIGTRAN-56}}, but this work was not chartered, and there was no interest in deploying TRIGTRAN unless it was chartered and standardized in the IETF.

 ### Lessons Learned.

-The reasons why this work was not chartered provide several useful lessons for researchers.
+The reasons why this work was not chartered, much less deployed, provide several useful lessons for researchers.

-- TRIGTRAN triggers are only provided when the first-hop link is "down", so TRIGTRAN triggers couldn't replace normal TCP retransmission behavior if the path failed because some link further along the network path was "down".
-So TRIGTRAN triggers added complexity to an already complex TCP state machine, and didn't allow any existing complexity to be removed.
-- The state of the art in the early 2000s was that TRIGTRAN triggers were assumed to be unauthenticated, so they couldn't be trusted to tell a sender to "speed up", only to "slow down".
-This reduced the potential benefit to implementers.
-- intermediate forwarding devices required modification to provide TRIGTRAN triggers, but operators couldn't charge for TRIGTRAN triggers, so there was no way to recover the cost of modifying, testing, and deploying updated intermediate devices.
+- TRIGTRAN started with a plausible value proposition, but networking realities in the early 2000s forced reductions in scope that led directly to reductions in potential benefits, but no corresponding reductions in costs and complexity.
+- These reductions in scope were the direct result of an inability for hosts to trust or authenticate TRIGTRAN signals they received from the network.
+- Operators did not believe they could charge for TRIGTRAN signaling, because first-hop links didn't fail frequently, and TRIGTRAN provided no reduction in operating expenses, so there was little incentive to purchase and deploy TRIGTRAN-capable network equipment.

+It is also worth noting that the targeted environment for TRIGTRAN in the late 1990s contained links with a relatively small number of directly-connected hosts - for instance, cellular or satellite links.
+The transport community was well aware of the dangers of sender synchronization based on multiple senders receiving the same stimulus at the same time, but the working assumption for TRIGTRAN was that there wouldn't be enough senders for this to be a meaningful problem.
+In the 2010s, it is common for a single "link" to support many senders and receivers on a single link, likely requiring TRIGTRAN senders to wait some random amount of time before sending after receiving a TRIGTRAN signal, which would have reduced the benefits of TRIGTRAN even more.

 ## Shim6 {#Shim6}